johnbeil/BuoyBot/README.md

 BuoyBot saves its hourly observations in a Postgres database.
 This needs to be configured by the user or the database code needs to be removed.

+## Tide Data Note
+Buoybot presumes that the database contains relevant tide predictions.
+This data can be obtained from github.com/johnbeil/tidecrawler

 ## Development Roadmap:
 - Use environment variables rather than config.json for credentials
 - Reply to @ mentions with latest observation